devfabiosilva/myCryptoBot/README.md

 ## Welcome to myCryptoBot

 myChatbot is a cute chatbot with full client and server structure example with rich details explaining disruptive technologies.
-Using [Microsoft LUIS (Language Understandig Intelligence System)](https://luis.ai), IoT integration with IBM Bluemix and using API's to access cryptocurrencies and fiat prices.
-Also myChatbot is fully compatible with Google Drive.
+Using [Microsoft LUIS (Language Understandig Intelligence System)](https://www.luis.ai/home), IoT integration with [IBM Bluemix](https://www.ibm.com/cloud/info/fast-cloud-servers) and using API's to access [cryptocurrencies](https://coinmarketcap.com) and [fiat prices](https://apilayer.com).
+Also myChatbot is fully compatible with [Google Drive](https://about.google/intl/drive/) datasheets.
 You can include Google API to custom myChatbot messages and text.
+With [adaptive cards](https://adaptivecards.io) you can include amazing and cute dynamic forms and multimidia (audio/video)
 You can use the [editor on GitHub](https://github.com/devfabiosilva/myChatbot/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.